Herobotics/herobotics.github.io/README.md

 #### Conflicting needs of a team

-* psychological safety
+* Psychological safety
-* value descent and debate
+* Value dissent and debate

 #### Norms to get there